-When word completion is attempted for an argument to a command for which a completion specification (a compspec) has been defined using the complete builtin (see Section 8.7 [Programmable Completion Builtins], page 116), the programmable completion facilities are invoked.
+When word completion is attempted for an argument to a command for which a completion specification (a compspec) has been defined using the complete builtin (see Section 8.7 [Programmable Completion Builtins], page 117), the programmable completion facilities are invoked.

 First, the command name is identified.
 If a compspec has been defined for that command, the compspec is used to generate the list of possible completions for the word.
+If the command word is the empty string (completion attempted at the beginning of an empty line), any compspec defined with the '-E' option to complete is used.
 If the command word is a full pathname, a compspec for the full pathname is searched for first.
 If no compspec is found for the full pathname, an attempt is made to find a compspec for the portion following the final slash.
+If those searches do not result in a compspec, any compspec defined with the '-D' option to complete is used as the default.